-- Cook the mushrooms until they brown and release most of their moisture.
-Mushrooms have more water in them than you'd think, so be patient.
+- Be patient with the mushrooms: Cook the mushrooms until they brown and release most of their moisture.
+Mushrooms have more water in them than you’d think.
 This takes about five minutes over medium-high heat.

-- Sprinkle the flour over the mushrooms and cook until the flour smells nutty, stirring regularly.
+- Wait for the nutty smell: Sprinkle the flour over the mushrooms and cook until the flour smells nutty, stirring regularly.
 This will help thicken the sauce.

 French’s Fried Onions Are Simply the Best